harphub/harp-ww-feb2023/README.md

 # harp-ww-feb2023
 Example code and projects for the harp working week at DMI in February 2023.

+Rendered versions of the examples can be found on the [harp Training Course](https://harphub.github.io/harp-training-2022/verifspat.html) website.

 **Before beginning, it is highly recommended that you have a Github Public Access Token (PAT).
 This will prevent Github from throttling downloads based on too many files and / or lack of authentication.
 You will need a Github account and you can follow the instructions in [Happy Git with R](https://happygitwithr.com/https-pat.html) for how to set it the PAT from within R.**